-Loans tend to be targeted at people receiving retirement or other pensions, as in Peru, where the state bank, Banco de la Nación, grants loans to retired civil servants, and in Costa Rica, where there is a loan programme for pensioners affiliated to the Teachers' Pension Board (Junta de Pensionados del Magisterio Nacional).
-In addition, governments have opened up credit opportunities to groups excluded from the financial market.
-In El Salvador, for example, a special line of credit was created for older adults in the Mutual Fund for Family Microenterprise (FOSOFAMILIA) and, in Honduras, there are bank microcredit programmes for members of the Central American Chamber of Commerce.
+Loans tend to be targeted at people receiving retirement or other pensions, as in Peru, where the state bank, Banco de la Nación, grants loans to retired civil servants, and in Costa Rica, where there is a loan programme for pensioners affiliated to the Teachers' Pension Board (Junta de Pensionados del Magisterio Nacional).4 In addition, governments have opened up credit opportunities to groups excluded from the financial market.
+In El Salvador, for example, a special line of credit was created for older persons in the Mutual Fund for Family Microenterprise (FOSOFAMILIA) and, in Honduras, there are bank microcredit programmes for members of the Central American Chamber of Commerce.
 In a similar vein, other countries have regulated credit operating conditions.
-For instance, in Cuba, older adults are given access to long-term loans with payment facilities and, in Brazil, the low-interest loans market has been expanded to include this social group.
+For instance, in Cuba, older persons are given access to long-term loans with payment facilities and, in Brazil, the low-interest loans market has been expanded to include this social group.

 There are also varying types of donation to support productive initiatives.
 Belize has a European Union-funded donations programme for the rural sector that includes older persons.
 In Chile, older people's organizations can apply for non-reimbursable project financing from a fund subsidized by the Inter-American Development Bank.
-Mexico runs the 'Tercera Llamada' programme, which funds viable productive initiatives by older adults by means of a joint fund run by a number of public institutions.
+Mexico runs the 'Tercera Llamada' programme, which funds viable productive initiatives by older persons by means of a joint fund run by a number of public institutions.
 Honduras runs the Honduran Social Investment Fund (FHIS) for the development of projects to help people to satisfy their own basic needs.

 Another path to new business creation is to promote microenterprise.
-Peru's Ministry of Labour and Employment Promotion runs a programme that fosters the creation of microbusinesses by older adults.
+Peru's Ministry of Labour and Employment Promotion runs a programme that fosters the creation of microbusinesses by older persons.
 El Salvador's Ministry of Labour and Social Security supports older persons' cooperatives by means of the 'Older Entrepreneurs' programme (Adulto Mayor Emprendedor).
 Costa Rica's Ministry of Labour and Social Security has implemented the National Support Programme for Micro- and Small Enterprises (PRONAMYPE) and the programme 'Entrepreneurs in their Golden Years' (Emprendedores en la Edad de Oro), the latter jointly with the University of Costa Rica.

-The measures described in this section reveal that older people's economic status is beginning to be posted on Latin American and Caribbean public policy agendas.
+The measures described in this section reveal that older persons' economic status is beginning to be posted on Latin American and Caribbean public policy agendas.
 However, this is still at a very early stage.
-The current momentum stems in part from a favourable international context since the Second World Assembly on Ageing, together with a growing awareness of the need to gradually gear public policies to the population's changing age structure.
+The current momentum stems in part from a favourable international context since the Second World Assembly on Ageing, together with a